Crypt00o/GDSC-Backend/Tasks/2nd_task.md

 ### 3. Third Mission

-1. Create a Function return -> a Promise That Promise -> return "I Finished " after 10000 Second
+1. Create a Function return -> a Promise and That Promise -> return "I Finished " after 10 Seconds
 2. Then Create  an Async Function inside it and Call The Previous  Function  and Awaits it,s return value then then log the returned value